Can gaming help your productivity at work?

 The question about whether introducing gaming laptops and gaming facilities into your workplace could cause more distractions is a very important one.
 You don’t want your employees spending even more of their day not working, especially if you’ve spent a lot of money on new equipment.

 However, playing games at work might actually help to boost the productivity of your employees.
 That is because playing video games at work can help to reduce stress, improve teamwork, and give your employees the boost they need to complete their work.
+And of course a great gaming experience can only come along with good gaming accessories like a professional gaming mouse.

 How can playing games at work boost productivity?